civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 13

-  **(1)** The Chairperson must, within **six** months after **March 31** each year, submit to the Minister a report of the activities of the Commission under this Act during that year, and its recommendations, if any.
+  **(1)** The Chairperson must, within six months after March 31 each year, submit to the Minister a report of the activities of the Commission under this Act during that year, and its recommendations, if any.
 The Minister must cause a copy of the report to be tabled in each House of Parliament on any of the first 15 days on which that House is sitting after the day on which the Minister receives the report.

   **(2)** The report referred to in subsection (1) must

     contain information respecting the Commission's performance in relation to the service standards established under section `8`;

-    set out the number of complaints made under this Act by persons detained by the Agency and a summary of the nature, status and disposition of those complaints, **including those, if any, disposed of through the reconciliation process with Indigenous peoples**;
+    set out the number of complaints made under this Act by persons detained by the Agency and a summary of the nature, status and disposition of those complaints, including those, if any, disposed of through the reconciliation process with Indigenous peoples;

     to the extent known by the Chairperson, set out the number of complaints made by persons who are or have been detained on behalf of the Agency under an agreement or arrangement referred to in subsection 13(3) of the `Canada Border Services Agency Act` and who have made a complaint respecting their treatment during detention — or their conditions of detention — and a summary of the nature, status and disposition of those complaints;